Monday, June 29, 2009

 Post-Avant and Personism

-Frank O'Hara's Personism, though not as stringently defined as Breton's Surrealism, is another movement (a one-poet movement, in this case) that can and has had a fruitful interaction with post-avant.
-I feel that there are solid reasons to say that post-avant can go further than Surrealism; where Personism is concerned, I would say that post-avant does not necessarily go further, but is substantially different in its approach.
+Frank O'Hara's Personism, though not as stringently defined as Breton's Surrealism, or our own Aughts Neo-Surrealismis another movement (a one-poet movement, in this case) that can and has had a fruitful interaction with post-avant.
+There are solid reasons to assert that post-avant can go further than Surrealism; where Personism is concerned, I would say that post-avant does not necessarily go further, but is substantially sharper in its approach.
 Personism involves the social aspect of poems; how they can serve as links between individuals (or groups), and in doing so enact a tender (or fierce) intimacy.
-What is intimate about the O'Hara poems we know and love is that we never doubt his sincerity as a (usually first-person) protagonist.
-The edges come from a certain honesty at all costs; that O'Hara does not pull punches, though he is seldom brutal, either.
-O'Hara is sincere, overt, direct, and touchingly so.
-What post-avant wants to do is to take Personism and darken it.
-Post-avant's spin on the Personism ball often produces poems that have an edge of detachment, parody/satire, or even meanness.
-In the same manner that Anne Boyer takes Surrealism and darkens it, post-avant takes Personism and gives it an edge of experience over innocence.
+What is intimate about the O'Hara poems we know, is that we never doubt his sincerity as a (usually first-person) protagonist.
+The edges come from a certain thoroughgoing honesty, built into the poems-as-constructs, at all costs.
+O'Hara does not pull punches, though he is seldom brutal.
+Rather, O'Hara is sincere, overt, direct, and touchingly so.
+What post-avant wants to do is to seize Personism's amiability and darken it.
+Post-avant's spin on the Personism ball often produces poems which have an edge of detachment, parody/satire, or even meanness.
+The poems molest Personism, one might say, with a salt-topping of experience over innocence.
 Rather than reality infringing on dreams, reality infringes on relationships.
-People's edges are exposed, their weaknesses probed, their insecurities laid bare.
-This is visible everywhere from Thom Yorke's songs (think Creep) right through to the kind of poetry I am describing.
-To demonstrate the darkening of Personism, I thought to bring in a poem by Jason Bredle, one of the darkest (and funniest) poets working this terrain.
-I have an affinity for Jason's work (not just because we both happen to be Aquarius Dragons) that is grounded in my appreciation for the way he conveys a certain satiric vision of humanity, that has both tenderness and brutality in it.
-In the poems to come (one from Jason, one from Frank), notice how things are darkened by the switch from a first person to a third-person perspective.
+People's edges are exposed, their weaknesses probed, insecurities laid bare.
+To demonstrate the darkening, or ravishment, of Personism, I thought to bring in a poem by Jason Bredle, one of the darkest (and funniest) poets working this terrain.

 This famous Personal Poem is taken from O'Hara's Lunch Poems.
 It is representative of O'Hara's vision of Personism (which he did, in fact, patent):